alamedyang/magedocs/docs/expressions_and_operators.md

 ## Expressions

 - Expressions are built up from operands, operators, and parenthetical groupings in the manner commonly done in modern languages, e.g.`(5 + variable_name) * 7`.
-- Expressions can stand in for a value of that type in almost all places.
+- Expressions can stand in for a [value of that type](primitive_types) in almost all places.
 - Int and bool expressions cannot be combined.
 Examples:
 	- `!(player x - 10)` is a syntax error.
 	- `var_name + false` will be parsed as `var_name + "false"`, where "false" is an int variable name).
 - String literals and string references cannot be used in expressions apart from in bool comparisons.
-- Operands and operators themselves cannot be expanded in an [action param expansion](action_param_expansions), but the expression as a whole often can.
+- Operands and operators themselves cannot be expanded in [action param expansions](action_param_expansions), but the expression as a whole often can, depending on the [action phrase](actions).

 ## Assignment Operation